 The RIBA wants to motivate and enable both Chartered Practices and individual members to practice in a way which supports and promotes the SDGs as well as strengthening the architectural profession as a whole.
 The RIBA encourages its membership to become leaders within the construction industry, driving forward professionalism, ethics and sustainability

-Part 1 - ‘UN Sustainable Development Goals in Practice’ – a short A5 publication
+Part 1 - ‘UN Sustainable Development Goals in Practice’ (PDF) – a short A5 publication

-Part 2 - Ethical practice overlay to the RIBA Plan of Work – to launch later in 2017
+Part 2 - Ethical practice overlay to the RIBA Plan of Work – to launch in early 2019

 Agenda 2030, which focusses on Sustainable Development was adopted by Heads of State and Governments in September 2015.
 It is a new plan of action for people, planet and prosperity, with 17 SDGs and 169 associated targets at its core.